kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

-Existing `compatibilityGroup` configurations in `ResourceSlice`s will become effective again
+Existing `compatibilityGroups` configurations in `ResourceSlice`s will become effective again

 ###### Are there any tests for feature enablement/disablement?